mappls-api/mappls-web-maps-js/docs/V3.0/geoJson.md

 ### *Optional*

-- **fitbounds:** Fits in the map layer automatically to a bound on which geoJson has made.
+- **fitbounds:**
+Automatically adjusts the map layer to fit within the boundaries defined by the GeoJSON data.

 ```js
 	{